 When you attempt to send a video that exceeds this 100MB threshold, Signal will either prompt you to reduce the video size or simply prevent the file from being sent.
 This can be quite frustrating, especially if you’ve spent a lot of time creating or curating that video content.

 Signal supports a variety of video formats, but it primarily uses MP4 (H.264) as its preferred format for sharing.
 While it can display other formats depending on your device’s capabilities, MP4 is the most reliable and universally compatible option.
-In order to cater to the mainstream, we chose MP4 as an example in this article.

 How to Bypass the Signal Video File Size Limit

-Option 1: Use MiniTool Video Converter
+Option 1: Use MiniTool Video Converter 5.0

-The first option to break the 100MB signal video size limit is to compress videos.
-MiniTool Video Converter is the first choice I want to share with you.
-It is not only a go-to free video converter but also a video compressor.
-It can compress one or multiple videos, retaining the original quality, and it is completely free.
+The first option to break the 100MB Signal video size limit is to compress videos.
+MiniTool Video Converter is the first choice.
+It can compress one or multiple videos, retaining the original quality.
+Plus, this free video compressor supports multiple input formats, such as MP4, MOV, AVI, MKV, 3GP, etc. Here’s how to compress video for Signal with MiniTool Video Converter.

-Step 1.
-Download and install MiniTool Video Converter
+1. Download and install MiniTool Video Converter

 MiniTool Video ConverterClick to Download100%Clean & Safe

-Step 2.
-Upload the video to MiniTool Video Converter
+2. Upload the Video

-- Click on Add Files, choose the videos you want to compress, and click on Open.
+Launch MiniTool Video Converter and go to the Compress Video tab.
+Click on Add Files to choose the videos you want to compress, and click on Open.

-Step 3.
-Customize the compression settings
+3. Customize the Compression Settings

-- In the lower part of the screen, expand the box next to Compress all files to to choose a compression percentage (30%, 40%, 50%, 60%, 70%, 80%, or 90%).
+In the lower part of the screen, expand the box next to the Compress all files to option to choose a compression percentage.
+Then, click on the Output option at the bottom to set the save position.

-Step 4.
-Compress video
+4. Compress the Video

 Click on Compress All to compress these two videos at the same time.